AhmetEminSaglik/Phone_Server_Project/README.md

 Phone :

-This is a phone which is created  as  being has number  "1";
+This is a phone which is created as being has number  "1".
+NOTE :  Phone number is added to phone frame's title;

 ![phone.png](https://github.com/AhmetEminSaglik/PhoneProject_2/blob/master/Images%20from%20Application/phone.png)